-Belgium is a country with complex institutional arrangements.
+Belgium is a State with complex institutional mechanisms.

 Employers' federations, unions and environmental NGOs are consulted while developing various environmental measures taken by the Federal government.